-This chapter describes echoreconstruction, an audio-visual method that uses the reflections of sound to aid in geometry and audio reconstruction.
+This chapter describes echoreconstruction, an audio-visual method that uses the reflections of sound to aid in geometry and audio reconstruction for virtual conferencing, teleimmersion, and other AR/VR experience.
 The mobile phone prototype emits pulsed audio while recording video for RGB-based 3D reconstruction and audio-visual classification.
 Reflected sound and images from the video are input into our audio (EchoCNN-A) and audio-visual (EchoCNN-AV) convolutional neural networks for surface and sound source detection, depth estimation, and material classification.
 The inferences from these classifications enhance scene 3D reconstructions containing open spaces and reflective surfaces by depth filtering, inpainting, and placement of unmixed sound sources in the scene.